 Volunteer Opportunities

 A limited number of volunteer opportunities are available at the Library for Bedford residents.
-Prospective volunteers will be asked to fill out a Volunteer Pre-Screening Questionnaire.
-If the volunteer’s qualifications, interests, and schedule match an available volunteer position at the library, the volunteer will be interviewed.
+Prospective volunteers will be asked to fill out a Volunteer Pre-Screening Questionnaire or Teen Volunteer Pre-Screening Questionnaire.

 Volunteer opportunities are available during daytime hours on weekdays.
 If you are interested in volunteering outside of those times, please contact the Friends of the Library to inquire about other opportunities.